There are a lot of forces out there in the world that would lead you to believe that finances are inherently complicated.

 But it simply isn’t true.

 We preach simplification every day of the week.
-You can and should simplify your finances.
+You can and should simplify your budget and finances.

 So, what is sabotaging your finances?
 You.

 You should simplify budgeting because it is more simple.
 And simple is easy.
 But also, because there is science behind a concept called Decision Fatigue.
 It is the idea that the more decisions you have to make in a given day and a given period of time, the less self-control you have, and the lower the quality of the subsequent decisions you have to make.

 The fascinating thing is that it doesn’t matter if the decisions are big or small.
 What kind of salad dressing?
 What shirt to wear?
 What credit card to use?
 Which account to transfer from?
 It all counts.

 Therefore, making a lot of decisions about things that don’t really matter or add value, puts you in a compromised position when an important decision needs to be made.
 Should we spend our money on this?
 What is really most important to me?
 Will spending this money move me closer to my goals?